And For My Own Foot Blisters!

 When you stick something to your skin (like blister taping or Compeed) you can only expect it to last a few days - at most.
 That’s just the reality of the situation.
 But when you stick it to the shoe, it can stay there indefinitely – in theory.
 To be of any use, such a product would have to adhere well.
 And it would have to be durable enough to last more than a few days.

 That's what’s great about ENGO Patches.
-Although not without their limitations, the adhesive is strong and patches extremely durable.
+The adhesive is strong and patches extremely durable.
 Lasting more than a few days, you can expect ENGO Patches to last day after day, week after week, month after month - for a good 500kms.

 This has become the new reality for longevity in blister prevention.
 And it has taken blister management for the following scenarios to a whole new level: